MHasiemMalik/PlaynorFullRepo/README.md

 5. **Drag Race**

     Enjoy the thrill of high-speed racing with Drag Race!
-Experience the adrenaline rush as you compete in intense in the race track, rev your engines, and outpace your opponents.
+Experience the adrenaline rush as you compete intensely in the race track, rev your engines, and outpace your opponents.
 With its retro graphics and fast-paced gameplay in 2 modes First Person and Third Person controls.
 Enjoy immersive racing action that captures the essence of classic arcade racing games.
 Get ready to burn rubber and leave your competitors in the dust with Drag Race!

     ![DragRace Screenshot 1](./ss/Dragp1.jpg)
     ![DragRace Screenshot 1](./ss/Dragp2.jpg)